happyhaojie/happyhaojie.github.io/_pages/about.md

   - /about.html
 ---

-I am Ze Fu (付泽).I am curious about how people make sense of the world using their internal mental models - the knowledge, beliefs and cultural products obtained through both biological and cultural evolution processes.
-To explore this, I combine insights and methods from different research fields like cognitive neuroscience, cultural evolution, and human behavioral ecology.
+I am Haojie Wen（温浩杰）.
+I am curious about how human cognitive capacities and their neural bases emerged, interacted, and evolved to give rise to the modern human brain.
+This overarching interest motivates my research on more specific questions concerning two core human capacities: the neural basis of tool use and the ways in which language shapes other cognitive functions.
+I address these questions by combining functional and structural MRI with behavioral experimental approaches, and by studying diverse populations, including macaques (cross-species comparisons), twins (genetic modeling), deaf individuals with different early sign-language exposure, and patients with focal brain lesions.
+I have also begun preliminary explorations in computational modeling and text analysis.

-I am currently a postdoctoral researcher at Institut Jean Nicod, École Normale Supérieure – PSL (Paris), working with [Nicolas Baumard](https://nicolasbaumards.org/).
-I completed my Ph.D. in Cognitive Neuroscience at Beijing Normal University, advised by [Yanchao Bi](https://www.psy.pku.edu.cn/bilab/).
-Here is my [CV](/files/fuze_cv.pdf).
+I am currently a postdoctoral researcher at the School of Systems Science, Beijing Normal University, working with Yanchao Bi (Concept Lab: https://www.psy.pku.edu.cn/bilab/
+) and Dahui Wang.
+I received my Ph.D. in Cognitive Neuroscience from the State Key Laboratory of Cognitive Neuroscience and Learning, Beijing Normal University, under the supervision of Yanchao Bi.
+Here is my [CV](/files/HaojieWen_cv).

-Outside work, I enjoy films, literature, running, and long conversations while walking.
-I like all forms of stories—one of the most remarkable human inventions.
+Outside of work, I enjoy reading; attending live performances (e.g., theatre, Kunqu opera, and stand-up comedy); visiting museums and art galleries; cooking (especially Shanxi noodles); and having long conversations while walking.
+I am fascinated by all kinds of aesthetic experiences.

 ---